 The Sports Medicine Department also has a Registered Physical Therapist on staff who works several days a week in a satellite clinic.
 The Physical Therapist is here for the student-athletes, the students and faculty on staff with the TTU community.
 This service is just like any other Physical Therapy Clinic where there is a fee for services, and most insurance is accepted.

 Dr. Richard Williams is the University's Team Physician.
-He is assisted by several local physicians, along with a Team Optometrist and a Team Dentist.
+He is assisted by several local physicians, along with a Team Optometrist.

 Assisting the Athletic Training Staff: